Lint never looks good on clothes, regardless if it's white lint on dark clothes or vice versa.

 Lint in the Washer Equals Lint on Your Clothes

 To prevent lint from depositing on the outside of clothing, wash garments inside out.
 However, if you have a garment that is covered with lint (a white shirt worn under a black sweater), wash it with the right side out to help lift the lint off the fabric.

 As you load your washer, be sure that you do not overload.
 It is important that water can move freely between fabrics so that lint suspended in the water can be washed away.
 Overcrowding allows the lint to redeposit.

 Some older washers have a lint filter that should be cleaned regularly.
 It is usually located on the side or upper rim of the tub.
 However, today's washers have self-cleaning lint filters usually located under the agitator in top-load machines and behind the tub of a front-load washer.
 While self-cleaning sounds great, it also means that the lint and hair can be trapped if you don't use enough water to wash them completely out of the machine.
 It is helpful to run a cleaning cycle every month to flush the lint away.

 Excessive lint on clothes after washing may also indicate that the water pump filter is clogged.
 When that happens, the wash and rinse water with all that suspended lint drains too slowly and leaves deposits on wet clothes.

 If your washer is connected to a septic tank system, the lint is being washed out of the washer and into your tank.
 Synthetic fibers don't break down easily and will continue to collect until they cause a problem.
 There are external lint filters that can be connected to the washer to prevent this problem.
 Remember to clean these regularly to prevent lint from redepositing on clothes.

 Get Rid of Lint in the Dryer

-If you have not used a fabric softener in the washer, a dryer sheet can help reduce static electricity that can hold lint to clothes.
+If you did not use a fabric softener in the washer, a dryer sheet can help reduce static electricity that can hold lint to clothes.

 Lint in the Closet